corsairmarks/ringworld_origin_rebalance/mod/README.md

 * 1.1.0 Starting ringworld will match your species's shipset (graphical culture)
     * Event sets the initial ringworld to use the same graphical culture (base game has slight variation)
     * Particularly notable for the Machine shipset, which has a custom ringworld
-    * Special thanks to Nanderty for finding this graphical detail
+    * Special thanks to Nanderty for pursuing this graphical detail and FrozenParagon for help with megastructures

 ## Source Code